OUR RESPONSE TO COVID-19

-We understand that you have many different questions regarding our opening.
-Read below to for some Frequently Asked Questions and reposonses to these question in order to help answer any possible questions you may have.
-As you might expect, our office phones will be extremely busy these next few weeks, so we ask and appreciate your patience with us.
+We understand that you have many different questions regarding our COVID-19 office policies.
+Read below for some Frequently Asked Questions and responses to these question in order to help answer any possible questions you may have.
 We are so thankful and blessed to have such a great community to work with through this time and we appreciate all of you so much.
-Continue to stay safe and healthy, and we will see you all soon!
+Continue to stay safe and healthy!

 FREQUENTLY ASKED QUESTIONS

-The government and ADA understand that the longer dental practices remain closed to preventative care and treatment for early forms of dental disease, the more likely patients’ untreated disease will progress, increasing the complexity and cost for treatment down the road.
+The government, health organizations and the ADA understand that it is important that dental offices are able to offer preventative care and treatment for early forms of dental disease, so that patients’ untreated disease will not progress and increase the complexity and cost for treatment down the road.
 Dentistry, while the majority of the time does not include life threatening problems, is a major contributor to comprehensive health, and when compromised can lead to other health complications or a lower quality of life.
 Maintaining good oral health helps with good overall health, which is imperative in this current pandemic time.
+Dentists have been experts in infection control for many decades and are used to preparing offices for infection disease control.
+We understand the importance of our industry and its contribution to overall health and are very capable of adapting to health standards over time so that we can remain available to patients.
+We completely understand if you still have concerns, however, we encourage you to call our office and discuss them with us.
+We’d be happy to help put your mind at ease!

 What is New Haven Dental doing to help keep me safe at my dental appointment?

-We have spent countless hours looking over CDC, ADA, MDA, and state government guidelines, and we have made all decisions based on the most factual recommendations that we have available at this time.
+We have spent countless hours looking over CDC, ADA, MDA, and state and county government guidelines.
+We make all decisions based on the most factual recommendations that we have available at the current time.
 We have always worked hard to deliver the highest standard of care, which we plan on continuing to do.
 Some things that you might notice we are doing differently in the office now and for the foreseeable future are:

 - Increased staff personal protective equipment: This is for the staff members’ safety as well as all patients’ safety.